Skip to main content

 Website

-The DSCOVR satellite launched in 2015 and is orbiting around Lagrange point 1, about 1.5 million kilometers from Earth.
+The DSCOVR satellite launched in 2015 and orbits at Lagrange point 1, or L1, about 1.5 million kilometers (930,000 miles) from Earth.
+This unique vantage point allows the satellite to always “see” Earth’s entire sunlit side.

-NISTAR uses NIST’s very stable “electrical substitution” measurement approach, converting incoming radiant energy to heat inside an enclosure and then measuring the electric heat needed to maintain that space at a constant temperature.
-A series of components separate the Earth’s radiant power from reflected solar energy by making measurements in three overlapping wavelength bands in four channels every minute, providing unique information specifically about the Earth that is important for climate studies.
+NIST provided the instrument concept, test software development and calibration method for NISTAR.
+The instrument uses NIST’s very stable “electrical substitution” measurement approach, converting incoming radiant energy to heat inside an enclosure and then measuring the electric heat needed to maintain that space at a constant temperature.
+A series of components separate the Earth’s radiant power from reflected solar energy by making measurements in three overlapping wavelength bands in four channels every minute.

 NOAA, NASA and the U.S. Air Force